git-moss/DrivenByMossWiki/Installation.md

 4. Click on **Autdetect**.
 Note: Since Bitwig 2 you automatically get a popup notification if a controller is found.
 5. Alternatively, select **Add controller manually**:

+See device specific additional installation notes below.

+# Arturia Beatstep / Beatstep Pro

+Load the respective template fron the folder _resources/beatstep_ into the device by using Arturias Midi Control Center.

 # Open Sound Control (OSC) specifics
 1. Select a midi input port.
 It is not really important which one you choose because it is just used to insert midi notes into Bitwig received as an OSC command.
 Best thing is to use a virtual midi port.
 2. Adjust the IP-adresses and ports of your computer and the client device you want to use.
-NOTE: You need to restart the script if you made a change!
+NOTE: You need to restart the extension if you made a change!

+The ZIP file has a folder _resources/osc_ which contains 1 example file for Cycling 74s Max and 1 example file for TouchOSC (Android and iOS app).

 # Novation Lauchpad Pro specifics
 If you added the controller manually, choose the 2nd port (*MIDIIN2 (Launchpad Pro)* and *MIDIOUT2 (Launchpad Pro)* on Windows).